About this Collection

 About Konrad and Siri

-Siri Lawson (Åse Siri Holm) - from Hegra, Norway, now a resident of Sackets Harbor, NY.
-Siri created and maintains a large website dedicated to information about the World War II Norwegian Merchant Marine (warsailors.com), their ships, and sailors.
+Siri Lawson (Åse Siri Holm) - from Hegra, Norway, now a resident of Houston, TX.
+Siri created a large website dedicated to information about the World War II Norwegian Merchant Marine (warsailors.com), their ships, and sailors.
+For this effort Siri received Knight, 1st Class of the Royal Norwegian Order of Merit from the Norwegian government.
+She has since retired and lives with her family in Texas.

 Konrad M. Lawson - Norwegian-American dual national born in Stavanger, Norway.
-Now a PhD Candidate in the history department of Harvard University.
-Writing dissertation on treason and political retribution against Japanese collaborators in China and Korea in the 1940s.
+Now a lecturer in modern history at the University of St Andrews in Scotland.
 Homepage at muninn.net.
-Active in the development of online resources dedicated to East Asian history.
+Active in the development of online resources dedicated mostly to East Asian history.
 Manages froginawell.net and chinajapan.org.
-Contact Konrad directly here.
+Contact Konrad directly at kl at muninn.net about all matters related to the website.

 Further Reading